ferenc-acs/udacity-deep-reinforcement-learning/p1_navigation/REPORT.md

 	States have length: 37

 Our agent can perform four actions, it can move forward, move backward, turn left and finally turn right.
 The state vector is a 37 dimensional representation of the environment the agent is currently in.

+For a detailed description of the banana environment see the excellent report of [Wilbert Pumacay](https://twitter.com/WilbertPumacay): [Using DQN to solve the Banana environment from ML-Agents](https://wpumacay.github.io/research_blog/posts/deeprlnd-project1-navigation/)

 ## The deep-Q network
 Well, actually my network is not *that* deep that it would deserve the title of a deep neural network, but I guess I have to go along with the *zeitgeist* and can not simply call it an artificial neural network architecture used as a function approximator for Q-learning.